yashar-akish/-React-E-commerce-project/README.md

 # -React-E-commerce-project
 #
-# React Router/ Forms SignIn and Sign up by using Firebas/npm react-router-dom/ npm firebase/ npm node-sass
+# React Router/ Forms SignIn and SignUp by using Firebas/npm react-router-dom/ npm firebase/ npm node-sass
 # Google Authentication and user data in Firebase